Swmarly/anime-figure-collection/readme.md

 When no KV binding is configured the Worker caches data in-memory.
 This is sufficient for local development but changes are lost between deployments.

+Cloudflare KV entries created by this Worker do **not** use expiration or TTL options; the `collection` record remains until you manually delete the namespace contents.

 ## Run locally
 1. Install dependencies: `npm install -g wrangler` (or use `npx wrangler` in every command).
 2. Start the development server: